GrammaTech/functional-trees/notes/attrs.md

 - The first argument is the node to which the attribute belongs.
 - The remaining arguments are optional.
 - The optional arguments are values that are passed in from other nodes that are then used to compute the value of the attribute.
-- The value also depends on a special variable `*root*`, which is the root of the tree in which the node resides.
+- The values depend on a special variable `*attrs`, in which is stored the attribute values, the root of the tree on which the attributes are being computed, and any other information needed.
+- The variable `*attrs*` is initialized by the macro `with-attr-table`, setting up an attribute context.
+After that, its value may be retrieved from that variable, and bound later to `*attrs*` to access the attributes that were set up in that context.
+- Attribute values do not persist between different attribute contexts.
-- For any given value of `*root*` and any given node, the function may only be called with one set of values of its optional arguments.
+- For a given attribute context and any given node, the function may only be called with one set of values of its optional arguments.
 - After that, calling the function returns the value(s) computed in that call (they have been cached.)
 - Calling the function with no optional arguments before that is an error.
 - If a function has no optional arguments, then the first time it is called it will be computed, and the cached value computed will be used thereafter.

+## Roots of Attribute Contexts

+As designed, the root given in `with-attr-table` is the root of an AST.
+However, it could be useful to make it be a software object or a project.
+For example, the attributes of a file may depend on the attributes computed for another file (an include file, for example).

+TODO: determine the best solution here.
+It is likely that we still need a way to import attributes from outside a project (consider library header files, which we don't want to have to copy into a project.)

 ## Dependencies